 But check the ionised calcium level, as correction of acidosis can exacerbate hypocalcaemia.

 Insulin also works by activating the Na+/K+ ATPase pump.
 The effect can start within the first 15 minutes and last hours.
-BEWARE watch out for hypoglycaemia and dextrose must be administered simultaneously to avoid this.
+BEWARE: watch out for hypoglycaemia; dextrose must be administered at the same time to avoid this.

 Kick that potassium out…